-Whenever the sub-broker receives a brokerage for rendering stockbroking services to clients, he needs to pay GST on it.
+Whenever the authorised person receives a brokerage for rendering stockbroking services to clients, he needs to pay GST on it.

-If the client delays payment, the sub-broker can charge him some late fees as settlement obligation on it.
-Apart from that, delayed payment also attracts interest from margin trading facility.
-GST doesn’t apply to margin amount as it is considered as loan advances.
+If the client delays payment, the authorised person can charge him some late fees as a settlement obligation on it.
+Apart from that, delayed payment also attracts interest from a margin trading facility.
+GST does not apply to a margin amount as it is considered as loan advances.

-Tax is also applied on intra-state supply of stocks when the clients is an NRI, foreign portfolio investor, or person of foreign origin.
-Central and State or Union Territory taxes apply to the brokerage earned by the sub-broker for serving clients residing outside India.
+Tax is also applied to the intra-state supply of stocks when the clients are NRIs, foreign portfolio investors, or persons of foreign origin.
+Central and State or Union Territory taxes apply to the brokerage earned by the authorised person for serving clients residing outside India.

-But if the sub-broker has already paid the integrated tax, then he is eligible to receive a return if central and state-level charges are also levied on him.
+But if the authorised person has already paid the integrated tax, then he is eligible to receive a return if central and state-level charges are also levied on him.
 This all may sound very complicated, but the simple rule is, one amount is taxed only once.
-Double taxation doesn’t apply to agent brokerage.
+Double taxation does not apply to agent brokerage.

-So, what happens when the sub-broker receives margin money from the client?
-GST doesn’t apply to loan advances.
-Suppose the client pays funds or securities to the sub-broker in advances to carry out a transaction, it qualifies under 2(31) of Central GST Act 2017.
-It will not attract GST for sub-broker unless he transfers those to his supply book, then it will be regarded as payment for such supply.
+So, what happens when the authorised person receives margin money from the client?
+GST does not apply to loan advances.
+Suppose the client pays funds or securities to the authorised person in advances to carry out a transaction; it qualifies under 2(31) of the Central GST Act 2017.
+It will not attract GST for authorised person unless he transfers those to his supply book, then it will be regarded as payment for such supply.

-All GST compliances to sub brokers can be summarised in the following points.
+All GST compliances to authorised persons can be summarised in the following points.

-- GST registration is now mandatory for all individuals working as sub-brokers
+– GST registration is now mandatory for all individuals working as authorised persons

-- The Rs 20 lac turnover exemption criteria under provision 22 gets nullified by sec 24
+– The Rs 20 lac turnover exemption criteria under provision 22 get nullified by sec 24

-- Sub-brokers need to raise an invoice to their broker for the GST amount at the end of every month
+– Authorised persons need to raise an invoice to their broker for the GST amount at the end of every month

-- If the sub-broker registers for GST, he needs to pay the tax by 5thof every month
+– If the authorised person registers for GST, he needs to pay the tax by 5thof every month

-- Securities don’t qualify as goods or services and hence, are nontaxable as per sec 2(78) of the CGST Act
+– Securities do not qualify as goods or services and hence, are non-taxable as per sec 2(78) of the CGST Act

 – GST applies to the exit load paid by the client to the broker

-Regardless of whether or not the sub-broker registers under GST, the tax will still apply to the broker.
-Hence, it is advisable, to get GST registration done to avoid any friction with the authority and for carrying out business smoothly.
+Regardless of whether the authorised person registers under GST, the tax will still apply to the broker.
+Hence, it is advisable to get GST registration done to avoid any friction with the authority and for carrying out business smoothly.